 The landscape setting of the central area of the village is almost unique in Suffolk settlements.
 The oldest part of the village sits in a distinct valley formed by the river that runs through the village and forms a tributary to the River Glem.
 The scale of that valley is illustrated in the section below at Fig 8.2, which takes a straight line between Somerton Road as it emerges from the built-up area of the village south-east to Hartest Hill. (note the difference in scale for vertical and horizontal representation)

-Figure 1: Section through village centre illustrating significance of valley setting
+Section through village centre illustrating significance of valley setting

 Fig 8.2